CPS-IT/project-builder/docs/configuration.md

 validation is handled by [`ConfigFactory::isValidConfig()`](../src/Builder/Config/ConfigFactory.php) with the help of the great external library [`justinrainbow/json-schema`][2].

-:warning: If a config file does not match the required schema, project generation will fail immediately.
+⚠️ If a config file does not match the required schema, project generation will fail immediately.

 ## Source files